 A bequest is an easy and novel way to support the mission of the Cancer Society in the future.
 You can include a bequest provision in your will or trust.
 Bequests can be changed or modified if your circumstances change and this will not affect your assets or cash flow during your lifetime.
 There are various types of bequests (general, specific, residual, contingent and percentage) and they can be either restricted for a particular use or purpose or unrestricted.
-Please advise us if you have included the Cancer Society in your will or trust documents so that way may thank you and recognise your generosity.
+Please advise us if you have included the Cancer Society in your will or trust documents so that we may thank you and recognise your generosity.

 Donating a life insurance policy is often overlooked as a means to benefit the individuals served by the Cancer Society.
 One way to help is to name us as the beneficiary of a paid-up policy that your family no longer needs.
-Please advise us if you have added the Cancer Society as a beneficiary of your life insurance so that way may thank you and recognise your generosity.
+Please advise us if you have added the Cancer Society as a beneficiary of your life insurance so that we may thank you and recognise your generosity.

 Getting together with your friends, family or other community members to raise funds for the Cancer Society is a very rewarding way to donate.
-Whether it is a simple lemonade stand, a school bake sale, or sponsored athletic event (Mt.
-Everest, anyone?), community fundraisers not only allow many people to contribute to the donation, but also provide creative, fun community experiences that raise the profile of the Cancer Society.
-Here are just a couple examples of community events which raise funds for us:
+Whether it is a simple lemonade stand, a school bake sale, or a sponsored athletic event (Mt.
+Everest, anyone?), community fundraisers not only allow many people to contribute to the donation but also provide creative, fun community experiences that raise the profile of the Cancer Society.
+Here are just a couple of examples of community events which raise funds for us: